Azov Brigade: Reorganisation and incorporation into the National Guard of Ukraine, November 2014

 In September 2014, the Azov Battalion underwent a reorganisation, and was upgraded to a regiment, and on 11 November, the regiment was officially enrolled into the National Guard of Ukraine.
 This was part of larger policy changes by the Ukrainian government of integrating the independent volunteer battalions under either the Ukrainian Ground Forces or the National Guard into the formal chain-of-command of the Anti-Terrorist Operation (ATO).
-The now-Azov Regiment was designated as "Military Unit 3057" and officially named the "Azov" Special Operations Detachment".
+The now-Azov Regiment officially named the "Azov" Special Operations Detachment" of the 12th Operational Brigade (Military Unit 3057).

 Following its official enrollment in the National Guard, Azov received official funding from the Ukrainian Interior Ministry and other sources (believed to be Ukrainian oligarchs).
 Around this time Azov started receiving increased supplies of heavy arms.
 Biletsky left the regiment in October 2014 and his influence dissipated afterwards.

 On 14 October 2014, Azov servicemen took part in a march to commemorate the 72nd anniversary of the Ukrainian Insurgent Army (UPA) in Kyiv organized by the Right Sector and on 31 October 2014, deputy commander of the Azov Battalion Vadym Troyan was appointed head of Kyiv Oblast police (this police force has no jurisdiction over the city of Kyiv).